 Lastly, the buyer will also have a chance to review the agreement.
 And once he or she agrees, they will also have to commit on paper.
 The buyer should include their official signature and the date.

-Post-completion Requirements
+Post-Completion Requirements

-- Administrative matters like pensions, insurance, payroll, VAT, and PAYE
+• Administrative matters like pensions, insurance, payroll, VAT, and PAYE

-Capital Vs. Non-Capital Assets that are Transferred
+Capital Vs. Non-Capital Assets That are Transferred

-- 0%- for income less than $78,750
+• 0% for income less than $78,750

-- 15%- for income ranging from $78,750 to $434,550
+• 15% for income ranging from $78,750 to $434,550

-- 20%- for income more than $434,550
+• 20% for income greater than $434,550

 Capital assets are significant property pieces such as precious metals, vehicles, household furnishings, stocks and bonds, real estate, jewelry, collectibles, art, and personal property.
-Capital assets have a useful life usually longer than a year and are not intended for sale during business operations.

-Non-capital assets are categorized as assets that don’t meet the criteria for capital assets and are regarded as controlled property.
-These non-capital assets have a useful life of more than a year and come with an acquisition cost of precisely $1,000 but not more than $5,000 per unit.
+These non-capital assets have a useful life of more than a year and come with an acquisition cost of precisely $1,000, but not more than $5,000 per unit.
+Non-capital assets could include real estate used by the business, inventory, intangible properties such as models, designs, trademarks, copyrights, patents, inventions, and barter agreement accounts.

-The best and most effective way is on paper with third-party approval.
+The best and most effective way is on paper, with third-party approval.
 Check out ‘How to Correctly Format an APA (Asset Purchase Agreement)’ above to see full details on formatting an APA.

 After an asset sale, the company still exists.
 However, administratively, you will still need to take the necessary steps to dissolve it and deal with any remaining assets and liabilities.